muratk5n/thirdwave/en/tweets/2019/week12.md

 ---

-Marco.....Polo

-Nikola...Tesla

-"Nikola Motors is currently suing Tesla for 2 billion d over the Tesla Semi, claiming that it copied Nikola’s design)."

----

 @torahhorse

 did you know you only use 10% of your brain. god uses the other 90% to mine bitcoin